Financial year 2021-22

 • Children's and young people's services - £11.9 billion.

 The number of schools that have converted to academies has increased over time.
-This publication does not include income and expenditure for academies who return their financial information through Academy Accounts Returns.
+This publication does not include income and expenditure for academies who return their financial information through Academy Accounts Returns (opens in a new tab).
 As the proportion of academies increases, expenditure of LAs on maintained schools tends to decrease.
 Therefore, caution should be exercised when comparing trends over time and overall totals should not be used for comparison purposes.

 i) Expenditure on schools, other education and community